pasapuroshini/Advanced-DBMS/Indexing.md

  # Indexing in Databases
 ==========================================================
+## Implementing Indexes: Terminology

+* The field(s) on whose values the index is based is called as search key or key.

+ * There are many data structures that serve as indexes.

+* Consider a file in which the data available(i.e., records)(i.e., data file)

+* Consider another file consisting of <key, pointer> pairs (index file)

+* In index file, a search key K is associated with a pointer which is referring to a data file record that has search key K.

+* The indexes can be

+         Dense

+         Sparse

 ### **1\.
 Why Do We Need Indexing?**

 Imagine you have a **huge book** and you want to find a specific topic.